Guidelines for School Groups

 - Please allow the children time to answer the questions, even though it is sometimes tempting to answer for your students.
 It is also helpful when teachers give clues to children by reminding them of recent readings, assignments, class discussions, or prior knowledge.

-- We encourage teachers and chaperones to get involved in tours…please ask questions, too!
+- We encourage teachers and chaperons to get involved in tours…please ask questions, too!

 The Colorado Springs Pioneers Museum is a city-owned, non-profit organization that depends on support and donations from individuals, corporations and foundations to continue providing quality educational programming.
 We appreciate your support.